 Insurance.
 The Company's marine transportation operations are subject to the hazards associated with operating vessels carrying large volumes of bulk cargo in a marine environment.
 These hazards include the risk of loss of or damage to the Company's vessels, damage to third parties as a result of collision, fire or explosion, adverse weather conditions, loss or contamination of cargo, personal injury of employees and third parties, and pollution and other environmental damages.
 The Company maintains hull, liability, general liability, workers compensation and pollution liability insurance coverage against these hazards.
 For shipyard operations, the Company has ship repairer's liability and builder's risk insurance.
-The Company uses a Texas domiciled wholly owned insurance subsidiary, Adaptive KRM, LLC, to provide cost effective risk transfer options to insure certain exposures of the Company and certain of its subsidiaries in its marine transportation and distribution and services segments.
-The Company also maintains insurance in the commercial insurance market to address liabilities arising in connection with its distribution and services segment.
+The Company uses a Texas domiciled wholly owned insurance subsidiary, Adaptive KRM, LLC, to provide cost effective risk transfer options to insure certain exposures of the Company and certain of its subsidiaries in KMT and KDS.
+The Company also maintains insurance to address liabilities arising in connection with KDS.